Chudnovskii/Big-Tuna/README.md

 # Phishing Awareness (Sanitized)

-This REPO contains two directories, one for legitimate phishing templatese observed in the wild (redacted/sanitized), and one for custom templates that I have created and used successfully with internal tools such as Terranova and KnowB4.
+This REPO contains two directories, one for legitimate phishing templates observed in the wild (redacted/sanitized), and one for custom templates that I have created and used successfully with internal tools such as Terranova and KnowB4.

 Fictional, **sanitized** HTML examples for security awareness.